ACEP ID:

 Teaching Physician Guidelines FAQ

-This document reflects changes to the Medicare Carriers Manual by the Centers for Medicare and Medicaid Services (CMS) pursuant to Transmittal 1780 implemented on November 22, 2002.
-Significant changes have been made to documentation required of teaching physicians for services performed by resident physicians, medical student contributions to documentation, and the definition of the critical or key portions of an E/M service.
-Included below are references for several transmittal updates.
+This document reflects changes to the Medicare Carriers Manual by the Centers for Medicare and Medicaid Services (CMS) pursuant to Transmittal 1780, implemented on November 22, 2002.
+Significant changes have been made to the documentation required of teaching physicians for services performed by resident physicians, medical student contributions to documentation, and the definition of the critical or key portions of an E/M service.
+References for several transmittal updates are included below.

 View the complete transmittals: